Fergarram/obscure/README.md

 ## Roadmap to V1

 If you don't see a feature you'd expect from Obsidian it means I already implemented it or I will not do it.
-Also, I marked with a "‼️" all those needed for the MVP which will allow me to push my research vault to obscurity.wiki.
+Also, I marked with a "‼️" all the must features or all the features that the MVP needs which will allow me to push my research vault to obscurity.wiki; and I'm using "🗳" for all the needed features for [nuestro.voto](//fernando.works/projects/nuestro-voto).

 - [ ] Cover most of [Obsidian MD specs](https://help.obsidian.md/How+to/Format+your+notes).
 	- [x] ‼️ Strike through with `~~x~~` (fixed with [remark-gfm](https://github.com/remarkjs/remark-gfm))